ossf/glossary/content/en/dast.md

 attempts to split the difference, defining DAST as analyzing "applications in their dynamic, running state during testing or operational phases.
-They simulate attacks against an application (typically webenabled applications, services, and APIs), analyze the application’s reactions, and determine whether it is vulnerable."
+They simulate attacks against an application (typically web-enabled applications, services, and APIs), analyze the application’s reactions, and determine whether it is vulnerable."

 Source: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-204C.pdf